Pesäpallo: Match format

-Offence
+Offense

 The team playing the offensive half has nine batters, and three additional batters known as jokers (Named for the playing card and resembles designated hitters).
 Whereas ordinary batters must bat in a pre-designated batting order, the joker batters are allowed to enter the order at any point.

 Today, players strategy-wise usually have a specialised role in the batting order depending on their abilities.
 Fast runners are usually positioned first in the batting order, after which come players who specialize in advancing runners between bases.
 Next comes a player specializing in scoring runners home.
 Players from 6 to 9 often form another attacking combination.
 The jokers are usually a selection of either batting jokers (good hitters specializing in scoring) or runner jokers (fast runners specializing in advancing in the field).

 The batter has three strikes available during their turn at bat.
 A fair hit does not require the batter to reach base; all three strikes can be used before the batter must reach first base.
 A pitch counts as a strike if the batter takes a swing at the ball and the umpire rules the pitch legal.
 When a batter makes a fair hit, unless it is the third strike, the batter does not have to try to advance safely to the first base.
 However, if the batter hits a foul ball on the third strike and does not try to advance, only that player is out and the runners continue with the next batter.

 The batter can also try to steal first base on a foul pitch.

-If the pitcher delivers two bad pitches (Ball), the batter is granted a walk to the first base if there are no runners on base.
-If there are runners on any base, the point runner (the runner at the highest-numbered base) is granted a walk to the next base for the second and all consecutive bad pitches pitched for the same hitter.
+If the pitcher delivers one single bad pitch (Ball), the batter is granted a walk to the first base if there are no runners on base.
+If there are runners on any base, the first bad pitch to a specific hitter is unpunished, but the point runner (the runner at the highest-numbered base) is granted a walk to the next base for the second and all consecutive bad pitches pitched for the same hitter.
 A pitch can be ruled as foul for various reasons, most common ones being that the ball does not fall on the plate or that the pitch is not thrown high enough.

 A hit is a foul ball if the ball first touches the field outside of the main area; the batter or the runners cannot advance on a foul ball.

 Players generally have little difficulty hitting the ball, so the main target is not just hitting the ball but selecting a suitable type of hit and directing it correctly.
 There are many different types of hits used, here are a few examples: